moritzfl/docker-fiduswriter/README.md

 Until you define a mail-server (also through /data/configuration.py), the mails and contained __links required for user registration__ get printed to the __outputstream of the container__.

 In order to persist data, you __must grant write access for the executing user__ to the directory on the host.
 This can be achieved by issuing the command below.
-If you do not ensure access to the desired directory on the host, the fiduswriter will fail to start.
+If you do not ensure access to the desired directory on the host, fiduswriter will not run correctly.
 ~~~~
 $ sudo chmod -R 777 /host/directory
 ~~~~